teddy0-0y/spring-petclinic-prac/README.md

 2. Click **Status → Targets**
 3. Confirm that the `jenkins` target shows **UP**

-If the Jenkins target shows **DOWN**, make sure the Prometheus metrics plugin is installed in Jenkins (see Section 1.2) and that Jenkins is fully started.
+If the Jenkins target shows **DOWN**, make sure Jenkins is fully started (wait 60–90 seconds) and that the Prometheus metrics plugin is active.

 ### 4.2 Enable the Prometheus Metrics Endpoint in Jenkins